carwyn/veillance/NUC.md

 ```
 ip a
 ```
-This will list all the netork interfaces on the NUC.
+This will list all the network interfaces on the NUC.

 To stop the interceptor at any point hold down the `CTRL` key and press the `\` (backslash) key.